segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 ## Segment Destination Actions

 Segment sends data from your Linked Audiences to actions-based destinations.
-(For example: associated account information for the audience profiles with past due accounts).
+For example, you could send account information for the audience profiles with past due accounts to an email platform.

 You can configure multiple triggers per audience (For example: one for account entry, and one for account exit).

 | Segment Destination Action                                                                                                     | How does it work?                                                                                                                                                                                                                                                                                                                                                                    | How does Braze store the data?                                                                                                                                                                                                                               | Braze API Endpoint                                                                                                                |